xapian/xapian-docsprint/concepts/indexing/values.rst

 which should really be stored in the document's data area; don't succumb to this temptation.

-..
-FIXME: discuss how to serialise numbers into values so they can be used for range searches, and possibly a few other types of things that might be stored.
+.. todo:: discuss how to serialise numbers into values so they can be used for range searches, and possibly a few other types of things that might be stored.